 Trade

-Manufacturers of all sizes compete in a global economy, selling to U.S. customers and to the billions of consumers around the world.
-Pursuing policies that improve manufacturers’ competitiveness and ability to reach new customers abroad will allow manufacturers in the United States to compete—and win—in the global market.
+Manufacturers of all sizes must be able to compete in a global economy by selling not only to U.S. customers but also to the billions of consumers outside the United States, supporting American jobs and production.
+Pursuing policies that improve manufacturers’ competitiveness and ability to reach new customers abroad will allow manufacturers in the United States to compete—and win—in the global market

 1. 1